 Christmas Holidays – It’s nearing that time of year where your regular healthy diet regime gets thrown out the door to feast with friends, family and work colleagues!
 No matter how good your intentions are heading into the silly season, it can be a really difficult task to stay on track.
 We have hand picked our top tips to maintaining a healthy diet over the Christmas Holidays!

-1. When you’re told not to bring anything…don’t take a box of favourites!
+1. When you’re told not to bring anything… don’t take a box of favourites!

-When the temptation is there it makes it even more difficult to stick to your regular healthy diet!
+When the temptation is there, it makes it even more difficult to stick to your regular healthy diet.
 Instead of taking an unhealthy plate of food to functions, take a fruit platter or a healthy option.

-2. Avoid drinking excess alcohol.
+2. Avoid drinking excess alcohol during Christmas holidays

 Alcoholic drinks are made through the process of fermenting or distilling starch and sugar.
 Alcohol also reduces the amount of fat your body burns.
 Think of it like this: When you consume alcohol, your body focuses on breaking down the alcohol rather than burning fat.
-No matter how hard you try to eat healthy over this period, excess intake of alcohol can undo all of your good work.
+No matter how hard you try to have a healthy diet over this period, excess intake of alcohol can undo all of your good work.

 Other ideas to limit alcohol intake: